WilliamJPriest/OpenVSCodeAnywhereTerminal/readme.md

 3. After the build phase type go install

-4. to run the program type checklist
+4. to run the program type vsc

 5. Ta Da, everything should be working.